 If you are using moving blankets in your relocation, chances are you may be asked to pay a rental fee on it.
 Not every moving company would charge a fee for this but it is recommended that you still check your estimate for this just in case.

 Also, ensure that you pack and properly seal your moving boxes or else the moving company would charge you just for reinforcing your parcel with tape.
 Charges can also incur if you have a staircase in your current home or would have it in your new one.
-Remember to let your moving company know about these staircases so that you would not be surprise when you receive the bill.
+Remember to let your moving company know about these staircases so that you would not be surprised when you receive the bill.
 Staircases are very challenging when it comes to moving and you want to make sure that you are told about the price to get this job done beforehand so that you would have the option to negotiate a better price or take your business elsewhere.

 Similarly, the distance from your old or new home to where the moving van can legally park could also cause you an additional expense.
 Again, let your moving company know beforehand of moving hurdles such as these.